tiago-web/Fr0ntierX_Task/README.md

 # :link: Features

 - Any user can request new NFTs tokens to be minted free-of-charge.
+(NFTs metadata and images are pinned to IPFs)
 - Users can choose the image, name and description of their NFTs.
 - Users can list their NFT token for sale for any price they want using the FRT (ERC-20) token.
 - Users can list and review all existing and yet not executed sell offers.